Works

-I explore what language remembers.
-I build poems, performances, and systems that rewire our ways of relating — to machines, to each other, to the past.
-The work lives between code and care, protocol and prayer.
-It listens.
+I'm an artist and researcher exploring what language remembers.
+I build poems, performances, and systems that rewire our ways of relating, to machines, to each other, to the past.
+The work lives between code and care.
 It glitches.
-Sometimes, it grows teeth!
+Sometimes, it shows its teeth.

 An interactive performance and computational poem exploring humanity's relationship with AI.
 The piece imagines futures where humanity doesn't scale up but scales down, proposing poetic metamorphosis through symbiosis rather than technological transcendence.
 Participants complete open-ended prompts while the performer responds live, leaving traces and mutations in the poem's digital body.
 HTML becomes sacred, dropdown menus hold grief, and tabs unfold confessionals.